Steve-Fenton/stevefenton.co.uk/src/pages/about-me/press.md

 Natali Vlatko talks about #NoEstimates and mentions some of my thoughts on the subject (along with those of some of the #NoEstimates thought leaders).

-> Fenton advises that to eventually work without estimates requires a building of trust that may not already exist, therefore you shouldn’t be aiming for #NoEstimates without it.
-He feels the anger that has been thrust upon the topic has come out of a misunderstanding of the framework, with people interpreting the phrase ‘some teams have found that they don’t need to use estimates’ as ‘YOU must stop using estimates’.
+> Fenton advises that to eventually work without estimates requires a building of trust that may not already exist, therefore you shouldn't be aiming for #NoEstimates without it.
+He feels the anger that has been thrust upon the topic has come out of a misunderstanding of the framework, with people interpreting the phrase 'some teams have found that they don't need to use estimates' as 'YOU must stop using estimates'.

 [Read the full article on JAXenter](https://web.archive.org/web/20220521093718/https://jaxenter.com/role-estimates-software-development-115345.html).